JerryFleming/PyDoc/library/unittest.rst

 that is broken and will fail, but shouldn't be counted as a failure on a :class:`TestResult`.

-Skipping a test is simply a matter of using the :func:`skip` :term:`修饰函数` or one of its conditional variants.
+Skipping a test is simply a matter of using the :func:`skip` :term:`修饰符` or one of its conditional variants.

 Basic skipping looks like this: ::